The $P_{\psi s}^{\Lambda}(4338)$ pentaquark and its partners in the molecular picture

-From the previous in a first approximation this isovector $\bar{D} \Xi_c$ molecule is not likely to be easily detectable in the $J/\psi \Lambda$ invariant mass.
+From the previous in a first approximation this isovector $\bar{D} \Xi_c$ state is not likely to be easily detectable in the $J/\psi \Lambda$ invariant mass.
 Yet, caution is advised.
 A closer look at the isospin breaking potential, i.e.

-reveals an interesting pattern: the $(d_a - \tilde{d}_a)/\sqrt{2}$ linear combination does not only control the meson-baryon decay width of the $P_{\psi s}^{\Lambda}$ but also the size of isospin breaking in $P_{\psi s}^{\Sigma^0}$.
+reveals an interesting pattern: the $(d_a - \tilde{d}_a)$ linear combination does not only control the meson-baryon decay width of the $P_{\psi s}^{\Lambda}$ but also the size of isospin breaking in $P_{\psi s}^{\Sigma^0}$.
 For $d_a = \tilde{d}_a$ we will have twin $\bar{D}^{0} \Xi_c^0$ and ${D}^{-} \Xi_c^+$ bound states with the same binding energy and an isospin breaking branching ratio of $p_{\Lambda} / (3 p_{\Sigma}) \simeq 0.5$, see Eq.(\ref{eq:branching}).
 This is well above the $\mathcal{O}(10^{-2})$ values we obtained for sets $B_2$ to $B_5$.
 If $|d_a| > |\tilde{d}_a|$ the higher mass ${D}^{-} \Xi_c^+$ state will become the isovector $P_{\psi s}^{\Sigma^0}$ pentaquark and, as the difference between the two couplings increases, the branching ratio will decrease.
-That is, if the mass splitting between the $P_{\psi s}^{\Lambda}$ and $P_{\psi s}^{\Sigma^0}$ is not considerably larger the mass difference between the $\bar{D}^{0} \Xi_c^0$ and ${D}^{-} \Xi_c^+$ thresholds ($2.1\,{\rm MeV}$) --- the branching ratio might be sizable.
+That is, if the mass splitting between the $P_{\psi s}^{\Lambda}$ and $P_{\psi s}^{\Sigma^0}$ is not considerably larger the mass difference between the $\bar{D}^{0} \Xi_c^0$ and ${D}^{-} \Xi_c^+$ thresholds ($2.1\,{\rm MeV}$), the branching ratio might be sizable.
 If this were to be the case, the observed $P_{\psi s}^{\Lambda}(4338)$ peak might actually be a mixture of a $P_{\psi s}^{\Lambda}$ and $P_{\psi s}^{\Sigma^0}$ state.

 The third prediction that is worth noticing is that of $\bar{D}^{(*)} \Lambda_c$ bound states, which are again only found when using the $P_{\psi s}^{\Lambda}(4459)$ as input.
-In particular, we find a $\bar{D} \Lambda_c$ bound state at about $4150\,{\rm MeV}$ --- a $P_{\psi}^N(4150)$ pentaquark --- that might correspond with a possible structure in the $J/\psi p$ invariant mass mentioned in~\cite{lhcb2022-a}.
+In particular, we find a $\bar{D} \Lambda_c$ bound state at about $4150\,{\rm MeV}$ --- a $P_{\psi}^N(4150)$ pentaquark --- that might correspond with a possible structure in the $J/\psi p$ invariant mass mentioned in~\cite{lhcb2022-a,LHCb:2022jad} (though its mass is only reported in~\cite{lhcb2022-a}).
 There, when the amplitude contribution from a $P_{\psi}^N$ pentaquark is included, the parameters of this pentaquark happen to be